 The APLC is providing a platform to review and discuss those issues most important to the industry and a voice to get things done.
 There have been discussions regarding what’s going on in the digital space.
 Crisis management and active-shooter situations have been deliberated.
 Throughout last fall’s hurricane season, the APLC discussed the top challenges facing retail organizations, shared effective solutions, and collaborated with the Federal Emergency Management Agency (FEMA) to get communities back on their feet.
 By identifying these industry-wide initiatives, they’re driving innovative solutions that support the asset protection agenda.

-Brittain also shares details about recent partnerships between the APLC and various research organizations, last fall’s APLC meeting in Nashville (where a Shark Tank-style approach to problem solving was a great success) and the upcoming gathering at RILA’s annual Retail Asset Protection Conference 2018 in Orlando.
+Brittain also shares details about recent partnerships between the APLC and various research organizations, last fall’s APLC meeting in Nashville (where a Shark Tank-style approach to problem solving was a great success) and this year’s gathering at RILA’s annual Retail Asset Protection Conference 2018 in Orlando.
 Check out “RILA’s Asset Protection Leaders Council” to learn more.

 You can also visit the Table of Contents for the March–April 2018 issue or register for a free subscription to the magazine.
 [Note: if you’re already a logged-in subscriber, the previous link will take you to the current issue instead.]